amplience/amplience-sfcc-composable-commerce/README.md

 [🏖️ View Amplience Demo](https://ascc-production.mobify-storefront.com/)

 The Amplience PWA Kit is a storefront technology for headless commerce using [Amplience APIs](https://amplience.com/docs/integration/reference.html), Salesforce Commerce APIs and React.
-It provides front-end developers with a more flexible and agile approach to build and maintain modern eCommerce experiences with the use of [Amplience](https://amplience.com/)
+It provides front-end developers with a more flexible and agile approach to build and maintain modern eCommerce experiences with the use of [Amplience](https://amplience.com/).

 ![Amplience pwa-kit banner)](./amplience-automation/media/hero.png)

 ___

-# Amplience specifics
+# Amplience Specifics
 This is a version of the Retail React app with a starting point for Amplience fundamentals.
 The documentation below is 'as-is' from Salesforce.
 For Amplience specifics please see the following.

 > Note: This code is built against the code version @latest at the time which was PWAKit v2.2.0 released on August 27th 2022: https://github.com/SalesforceCommerceCloud/pwa-kit/releases/tag/v2.2.0

-If you are using an v2.1.0, either upgrade using this code base or use a previous Amplience version [v1.2.0](https://github.com/amplience/amplience-sfcc-composable-commerce/releases/tag/v1.2.0) with the capabilities at that time.
+If you are using a v2.1.0, either upgrade using this code base or use a previous Amplience version [v1.2.0](https://github.com/amplience/amplience-sfcc-composable-commerce/releases/tag/v1.2.0) with the capabilities at that time.

 ## Amplience Contents
 * [Overview](./docs/amplience/overview.md)